Non-Koi-Related Rants / Blog

 Pond or Septic System?

-(My Personal Review of the Aquascape Pond Design)
+(My Personal Review and Opinion of the Aquascape and Similarly Designed Ponds)

-Aquascape, Inc. is a manufacturer in the water feature world of landscaping, and one of the largest at that.
-Many of my customers have an Aquascape- designed and built pond.
+Aquascape, is a manufacturer in the water feature world of landscaping, and one of the largest at that.
+Many of my customers have an Aquascape or similarly designed and built pond.
 I even have a pond here that utilizes some Aquascape equipment that I intentionally installed as a long term experiment.
+Basically the ponds I am referring to are gravel-bottom ponds with poor filtration, less than two feet deep, poor filter media and flow rates.

 The water in Aquascape ponds is extremely unsafe for fish, humans and your pets.
 Aquascape ponds are breeding grounds for some pretty nasty bacteria that can negatively impact fish, humans, and other animals.
 Believe it or not a few people get deathly ill every so often from bacterial infections they get from cleaning these nasty cesspools that Aquascape calls ponds!
 In many of these cases the bacterial infections are very difficult to diagnose and treat, and many doctors have difficulty finding the bacterial strain responsible.